chembryo/chembryo/README.md

 ![IMG_2509](https://github.com/user-attachments/assets/50571351-2dc2-4e15-a470-14bf08a52c98)

-Unconventional provocateur.
+I am the unconventional provocateur.
 I am an exultant of suspended disease-fuelled arthritic musing of the docile population.
 I prey with a scornful valour that happens to wager toward needless friendliness in socialisation.
-Say hello to me.
+Say hello.
 I love you.

 We are male presenting, and will a touchy propensity crucial to the perception of us being a father; your father.
 Refer freely, though this is an opportunity to keep in mind.
 We are collectively fervent about our identification indicators, this is one of few.